 Dr. Stephen graduated from the University of Aberdeen School of Medicine, completed his Residency at BIDMC.
 He will be employed by MGH and working part-time as part of our Saturday Performing Arts Clinic led by Dr. Michael Charness and with Martha Neagu, MD.

 Dr. Ivana Vodopivec – Divisions of Neuro-Ophthalmology, Neurological Infections and Inflammatory Diseases & Hospital Neurology

-Dr. Vodopivec graduated from the University of Zagreb School of Medicine in Croatia, she completed her Residency with Partners Neurology, and completed an Advanced General Neurology Fellowship at MGH and a Neuro-Ophthalmology Fellowship with MEEI/BWH.
+Dr. Vodopivec graduated from the University of Zagreb School of Medicine in Croatia, she completed her Residency with Partners Neurology, and completed an Advanced General Neurology Fellowship at MGH and a Neuro-Ophthalmology Fellowship with MEE/BWH.
 She has started as an Attending physician with us as of August 1st.

 Clinically, she will be working in the outpatient arena seeing Neuro-Ophthalmology and General Neurology patients, and participating on the inpatient DMD and MAS services providing direct patient care and teaching in the acute Neurology setting.

 Ivana’s clinical and academic interests lie in clinical Neuro-Immunology and cross-disciplinary patient-centered care and integration of clinical practices established in rheumatology, infectious diseases, and ophthalmology into neurology and neuro-ophthalmology.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.